-You have probably heard this word before, but what does "contamination" mean in the recycling world?Contamination occurs when materials are put in the incorrect bin.
+You have probably heard this word before, but what does "contamination" mean in the recycling world?Contamination occurs when materials are put into the incorrect bin.

 - For example, if a bin is labeled "mixed paper only", putting a plastic bottle in that bin would be considered contamination.
 Although both materials are recyclable, the plastic bottle was sorted incorrectly.